top of page

 Mower County Mentoring Program envisions a community in which every youth experiences nurturing one-to-one relationships and community support, which in turn allows each of them to develop into their full potential, capable of making informed, responsible decisions as involved members of our community.

-Any adult who has time & a sincere desire to be involved in a young person’s life.
-They must also care about children’s interest and be willing to develop a relationship of trust.
+Any adult who has time and a sincere desire to be involved in a young person’s life.
+They must be willing to develop a relationship of trust.
+Mentors are not meant to replace parents, guardians, or teachers, or to play the role of disciplinarians or decision makers.
+Mentors can help encourage positive choices, promote high self-esteem, support academic achievement and introduce new ideas.

 Mentoring provides a consistent supportive adult in the life of the mentee.
 For young people who lack support, having a mentor means having a trusted adult they can turn to when they need it.